kaiwan/procmap/README.md

 - Linux kernel 3.0 or later (technically, >= 2.6.12 should work)
 - debugfs must be supported and mounted
 - proc fs must be supported and mounted
-- you should have the rights to build and insmod(8) a third-party (us!) kernel module on your box
+- You should have the rights to build and insmod(8) a third-party (us!) kernel module on your box; in effect, you must have root (sudo)

 User utils: